Part of the TeachMe Series

 Once in the thymus, T lymphocytes undergo a selection process in which the majority of developing T cells (called thymocytes) will not survive.
 During this process, thymocytes with receptors for self-antigens receive negative signals and are removed from the repertoire.

 Each T lymphocyte has a T cell receptor (TCR) which is specific to a particular antigen.
 T lymphocytes that survive thymic selection will mature and leave the thymus.
-After that, They circulate through peripheral lymphoid organs, ready to encounter their cognate antigens and become activated.
+After that, they circulate through peripheral lymphoid organs, ready to encounter their antigens and become activated.
 The thymus atrophies as we age and so produces fewer naïve T lymphocytes over time.

 Fig 1 – Diagram demonstrating immune cells and the progenitor cells they are derived from.